LukeStriderGM/BLOX-TAK-SERVER-GCP_Early_Stage_Access/README.md

 There is also the option to run a "drone simulation" for testing with the UAS-TOOL plugin.
 If needed, I am also ready to undertake the first-time integration of physical drones compatible with this plugin: in the BLOX-TAK-SERVER-GCP.

-### But the true power of the BLOX-TAK-SERVER-GCP ecosystem is realized in cooperation with the BLOX-TAK-SERVER-UCP-GCP software package (IUCP - Individual User Connection Profile).
+### But the true power of the BLOX-TAK-SERVER-GCP ecosystem is realized in cooperation with the BLOX-TAK-SERVER-IUCP-GCP software package (IUCP - Individual User Connection Profile).

 The IUCP project integrates directly with this GCP foundation and provides: